villares/py5examples/examples-from-Processing-Python-mode/README.md

 ## Converting the Processing Python mode examples to py5

 Processing IDE comes ready with a big collection of examples.
-Processing.py a.k.a Processing Python Mode you had almost all those examples ported/converted to Python.
+In [Processing.py](https://py.processing.org) a.k.a Processing Python Mode you had almost all those examples ported/converted to Python.
 Now we want to have them working on py5!

 ### A first attempt, you can help!